Axway/open-banking-docs/content/en/docs/Validation/postman.md

 2. Once imported, select the collection in the left pane, and then select the environment in the top right corner of postman.

-3. Update the environment details, with _client-id_ and the _private-key_ corresponding to the TPP client certificate for message encrytion.
+3. Update the environment details, with _client-id_ and the _private-key_ corresponding to the TPP client certificate for message encryption.
 The private key has a signature usage, it is used to sign messages and JWT.
 ![payment-api-postman-environment](/Images/postman-environment.png)

 4. For the Payment API, modify the following parameters that correspond to the solution environment installation: